jpedrocf/Data-Engineering-Indian-Chess/Databricks/Read-me.md

 - **Is there an evolution in Indian chess?**

+Here is a [visualization of India's position](https://imgur.com/G1nl3Ts) evolution in the federations ranking, where the country has held its best historical position (second place) since February 2023.
+Here we can see the [notebook of the data cleaning and filtering]()

 - **What are the most successful openings in Indian chess compared to the rest of the world?**